tiagob/create-full-stack/packages/docusaurus/docs/available_scripts.md

 ### `pulumi up`

-Creates or updates the resources in a stack
+Creates or updates the resources in a stack.

 ### `pulumi destroy`

-Destroys an existing stack and its resources
+Destroys an existing stack and its resources.

 ### `pulumi stack select <stack>`

-Switches the current workspace to the given stack
+Switches the current workspace to the given stack.

+### `pulumi stack ls`

+List stacks.

 ## Web